Joe Robbie: Professional sports

 After moving to Minneapolis, Joe Robbie took an interest in professional football and became a season ticket holder for the Minnesota Vikings.

-In March 1965, Robbie met with American Football League (AFL) Commissioner Joe Foss in Washington, D.C.
-During the meeting, Foss encouraged Robbie to consider Miami as a potential site for an AFL expansion franchise.
+In March 1965, Robbie met with American Football League (AFL) Commissioner Joe Foss in Washington, D.C..
 At the meeting, Foss recommended that Robbie look into Miami as a potential site for an expansion franchise.
 Robbie formed a partnership with comedian Danny Thomas, a fellow Lebanese-American, and raised the $7.5 million required to purchase an expansion team.

 The Dolphins' stadium was officially called Joe Robbie Stadium from its opening in 1987 until 1996.
 It has undergone a series of name changes since, and it is currently known as Hard Rock Stadium.

 In addition to his work in football, Robbie briefly appeared as himself in the 1977 thriller Black Sunday, where he was interviewed about security measures for Super Bowl X (1976), which was held at the Orange Bowl in Miami.

 Robbie was also involved in professional soccer, owning both the Miami Toros, which rebranded in 1977 as the Fort Lauderdale Strikers.
 Both of teams that competed in the North American Soccer League (NASL).
 During the early 1980s, the Strikers were temporarily relocated to Minnesota and played as the Minnesota Strikers.
 The Strikers later returned to Florida and resumed operations in Fort Lauderdale, eventually competing in the American Professional Soccer League (APSL).

 Joe Robbie Stadium was one of the first major sports venues in the United States designed with soccer in mind and was also engineered to be easily reconfigured for baseball.

 Believing in Miami's growth as a major sports market, Robbie predicted the city would eventually secure a Major League Baseball franchise.
 His prediction was realized in 1990—just two months after his death—when Miami was awarded the Florida Marlins (now the Miami Marlins).